Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 Express Entry is a Federal Government of Canada program, meaning it is different from Provincial or other Immigration Programs.

-If you click the links above you will notice the differences in each of the sub-programs.
+If you click the links above you will notice the differences in each of the sub-categories.

 - FSW: For skilled workers with FOREIGN work experience.